stevencohn/OneMore/README.md

 ### Replace Hyperlinked URLs with Web Page Titles

 Automatically replaces all or selected hyperlinked URLs with the &lt;title> specified on the associated Web pages.
-This only affects URLs for which the displayed text is different than the link address, meaning if you've already customized the dispalyed text, OneMore will not alter your changes.
+This only affects URLs for which the displayed text is the same as the link address, meaning if you've already customized the dispalyed text, OneMore will not alter your changes.